Agoric/documentation/main/glossary/index.md

 The concept of a vat is metaphorically inspired by the philosophical experiment known as “Brain in a Vat.”
 This thought experiment, explored in philosophy, posits a scenario in which a brain is sustained in a vat and connected to a computer that simulates reality, raising questions about knowledge, reality, and perception.
 Similarly, in the context of distributed systems, a vat isolates and encapsulates its contents, maintaining strict boundaries on synchronous and asynchronous communication, much like the hypothetical brain’s isolated and controlled environment.
 For more details, see the Wikipedia page on [Brain in a Vat](https://en.wikipedia.org/wiki/Brain_in_a_vat).

+# Vow

+Vows are objects that represent promises that can be stored durably.
+Native promises are not compatible with Agoric's durable stores, which means that on the Agoric platform, such promises disconnect their clients when their creator vat is upgraded.

 ## Wallet

 The overall place a party keeps their assets of all brands.
 For example, your wallet might contain 5 Quatloos